 The word “hand” appears in the Bible more than 1,400 times; the plural form of the word appear…Read More »

-St. Michael's supports local social services agencies that serve our neighbors in need.
+St. Michael's seeks to attend to needs both locally and globally.
+The local groups highlighted on this page represent the nonprofits with whom St. Michael's is grateful to be in partnership.
 Through volunteer activities, monetary donations, and gifts in kind, we seek to serve Christ in all persons.
-We also conduct a monthly collection, through which we give warm clothes, blankets, toiletries, food items, school supplies and books.
-The local groups highlighted on this page represen…Read More »
+We also conduct a monthly collection, through which we give warm clothes, blanket…Read More »

 Save the Date for this year's Block Party: October 5, 2019